PrimeLens/notes-react-native/README.md

 - bounces prop removes the "pull down to refresh" on Android and removes annoying bounce behavior like we see in browsers when we pull the page down

 See here [For my notes on WebView Bridge communication between RN and the JS in the web page](./webview-bridge.md)

+# Tricks on Troubleshooting iOS

+- <strong>Delete the derived data.</strong>  Xcode > preferences.
+Then the top row of icons choose locations.
+The top part is where you set the Derived Data folder but it alos displays the current path.
+Use the operating system to go to this path and delete the contents.
+Tip: clicking the tiny arrow next to the path should open the window.

+- <strong>Run a clean.</strong> Top menu > Product > Clean

+# Tricks on Troubleshooting Android